About this minor

 Method of examination:

-Both modules will be concluded with a final exam consisting of true/false and multiple-choice Questions.
+Both modules will be concluded with a final exam consisting of multiple-choice Questions.
 The grades of both modules count equally in the final grade.
 The exam is in English.

 In order for students to pass the course, both parts of the exam need to be graded with 5.5 or higher.